 4. Set Reasonable Goals Each Day

 Set simple goals every day.
-It will help you focus and will help you become a happy person.
-Even so, do make sure that it's reasonable and achievable.
+It will help you focus and will help you become a cheerful person.
+But make sure that it’s reasonable and achievable.
 Don’t think about the impossible.
-Like doing all your work for the month in a day.
-Don’t play superman and complain that you are feeling stressed-out.
+Like doing all a month’s worth of work in a single day.
+Don’t play superman and complain that you are feeling stressed out.

 Keep things grounded and realistic.

 How about cleaning your table today as a small goal?
 Or buy a good pen today.
 Finishing these reasonable goals can help you for a long time.
 Completing a set task will give you a feeling of satisfaction.
 Even a simple goal done will add to your motivation and happiness.

 In neuroscience and pharmacology, we pharmacists call it the dopamine effect.
 When you finish a task, your brain will release dopamine, a hormone linked to motivation and joy.
 It will keep you happy and fit.